Skip to content

 Overview

 The DocumentKnowledgeBase component is responsible for rendering documents and enabling annotation functionality.
 It automatically selects the appropriate renderer based on the document's file type and provides a unified annotation experience across different document formats.
+The system features sophisticated virtualized rendering for performance, multi-layered state management with Jotai atoms, and intelligent annotation filtering.

 Renderer Selection